Skip to content

 Unfortunately, too many false positives can distract you from the actual threats, which is why it’s so important to weed them out.
 You can do this by using multiple scanning tools and manually rechecking flagged issues to limit the noise and keep you focused on the real issues.

-6. Develop & implement a remediation plan
+6. Develop and implement a remediation plan

 Compile and execute a remediation plan to address the most pressing vulnerabilities efficiently.
 This plan should detail the steps to test patches outside of your production environment, address relevant vulnerabilities, assign roles and timelines for these tasks, and include a follow-up plan to ensure these vulnerabilities have been properly managed.
 A well-built patch management plan will inevitably overlap with your remediation strategy since patching vulnerabilities in your software is a crucial part of the process.